-Gateway to Employment (GtoE) is a strategic partnership that aims to break down barriers to employment for people with convictions.
+Gateway to Employment (GtoE) is a strategic partnership between the Office of the Police and Crime Commissioner (OPCCN) and the Department for Work and Pensions that aims to break down barriers to employment for people with convictions.
+Having a job has been shown to reduce the likelihood that someone will reoffend.
 Many employers have a skills shortage and would benefit from an increased pool of suitable candidates from which to recruit.

 Not only can employers provide skills and hope for people with convictions, they are also able to help break the cycle of offending, improve the UK’s economic recovery and make Norfolk a safe and prosperous place to do business.
 In return, employers will get a wealth of ability, loyalty and hardworking individuals with experience.

 Since its launch in 2015, Gateway to Employment has worked with local businesses to provide over 200 positive educational, training and employment opportunities to ex-offenders.